Install DS for Custom Cases

 If you do not know the deployment key and password, see Replace Deployment Keys.

-Import the data from LDIF, or restore the data from backup.
+For example, import the data from LDIF, or restore the data from backup.

 Start the server: